 About the pituitary gland

-The pituitary gland is a small gland located near the brain.
-It is part of the body's endocrine system, which regulates hormones in the body.
-This gland is often referred to as the “master endocrine gland” because it releases hormones that affect many bodily functions.
-The pituitary gland is controlled by the hypothalamus, a small structure in the brain that is connected to the pituitary gland.
+The pituitary gland is a small, pea-sized gland located behind the bridge of the nose and near the brain.
+It is a part of the endocrine system, which regulates hormones in the body.
+The pituitary gland is often called the "master endocrine gland," because it releases hormones that control other glands in the body that affect many bodily functions.
+The pituitary gland is controlled by the hypothalamus, a small structure in the brain.

 Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism.